krishnap25/mauve/docs/_sources/index.rst.txt

     >>> p_feats = np.random.randn(100, 1024)  # feature dimension = 1024
     >>> q_feats = np.random.randn(100, 1024)
     >>> out = mauve.compute_mauve(p_features=p_feats, q_features=q_feats)

+The above functionality is helpful when using MAUVE with other modalities, as long as domain-appropriate features are obtained.

 You can also compute MAUVE using the tokenized (BPE) representation using the GPT-2 vocabulary (e.g., obtained from using an explicit call to transformers.GPT2Tokenizer).